JoaoAlexNunes/ntol/README.md

 ## Directory Structure
 * Each lang has it's own directory from root
 * In the root directory, the README will contain links to the resources used
-* Each lang directory will have a `hello_world` subdir with the hello world and fizzbuzz exercises, plus a `minigame` subdir.
+* Each lang directory will have a `snippets` subdir with the hello world and fizzbuzz exercises, plus a `minigame` subdir.

 ### Why a minigame and a tournament simulator
 * It's a greate way of showcase what I learned about the languagues,